Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Airiona: you can tell him Aarock

   Airiona tells Max it is because you have been lied to this entire time.
 Well remember the limiters we learned about.
 That head/neck band you are wearing it is not a keepsake it's a restraint.
-Take it off and I'll free everyone

   Aarock: They fear citizens but they fear your power even more Max